sergeiburya/sergeiburya/README.md

 ![Profile views](https://gpvc.arturio.dev/sergeiburya)

 ### Hi, my name is Serhii.
 Java developer with a year of experience in Java, looking for new professional opportunities.
-I have experience working with Java Core, JDBC, and Frameworks (Spring, Hibernate).
+I have experience working with Java Core, JDBC, and Frameworks (Spring, Spring Boot, Hibernate).
 Well-acquainted with the basics of OOP.
 I qualify as a professional specialist, a debugger of machine tools with software control.
-I have experience in IT department management, software product implementation, and project management.
+In addition to my technical skills, I also have a proven track record of leadership and team management.
+As a former senior manager, I understand the importance of effective communication and collaboration.
+I am skilled at working with cross-functional teams to align technical solutions with business goals.

 ## Languages and Tools:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=java&logo=java&logoColor=white)